Chapter 8. The Eastern Approach to Strategy

 --

-At the time of writing Sun Tzu’s The Art of War is number 4 on Amazon’s ‘Strategy & Competition’[1] bestseller list.
-The answer as to why many modern strategists are seeking insights from a military text that’s 2,500 years old may be that both war and business share two essential characteristics:
+At the time of writing, The Art of War ranked fourth on Amazon’s ‘Strategy & Competition’[1] bestseller list.
+So why do modern strategists continue to turn to this 2,500 year-old Chinese military treatise for insights?
+The answer may be that war and business share two fundamental characteristics:

 1. Competition with rivals

-“To win a hundred victories in a hundred battles is not the highest excellence; the highest excellence is to subdue the enemy’s army without fighting at all”.
+“To win a hundred victories in a hundred battles is not the highest excellence; the highest excellence is to subdue the enemy’s army without fighting at all” — The Art of War (chapter 3)

 Shi (勢)

-Shi has been described as the “key and defining idea”[8] in The Art of War.
+Shi has been described as the “key and defining idea”[7] in The Art of War.
 Like many concepts in Chinese — a highly-contextual language where meaning depends on the situation — shi has no direct translation.
-To aid understanding of such concepts Chinese philosophers used metaphors: Comparing something unknown to something known, often from nature.
-Laozi, (a contemporary of Sun Tzu) used water metaphors: “Nothing in the world is more flexible and yielding than water.
-Yet when it attacks the firm and the strong, none can withstand it, because they have no way to change it”[9].
-Shi — like water — adapts to the terrain and takes no permanent shape therefore it’s impossible to resist as it can’t be attacked directly.
-When sufficient shi is accumulated upstream, the force of its flow downstream creates inevitable, irresistible outcomes:
+However, we can grasp its essence through the metaphors, often drawn from nature, Chinese philosophers used to explain these subtle concepts.
+Laozi, a contemporary of Sun Tzu, wrote: “Nothing in the world is more flexible and yielding than water.
+Yet when it attacks the firm and the strong, none can withstand it, because they have no way to change it”.[8]
+Laozi’s metaphor compares shi to water — adapting to the terrain, taking no permanent shape, so it cannot be attacked directly, giving it time to accumulate sufficient force upstream that its downstream flow eventually creates irresistible, inevitable outcomes:

-“the velocity of cascading water can send boulders bobbing about is due to its strategic advantage [shi]”.
+“The velocity of cascading water can send boulders bobbing about is due to its strategic advantage [shi]”— The Art of War (chapter 5)

-This story reveals two key concepts needed for harnessing shi:
+This story reveals two key principles needed for harnessing strategic advantage (shi):

-• Awareness, seeing the inherent potential (threats and opportunities) in a situation
+• Awareness: Recognising the potential (threats and opportunities) in a situation.

-In Chinese philosophy even highly-uncertain situations are considered to unfold “according to a general pattern that can not only be anticipated, but can be manipulated to one’s advantage”[10].
-It requires ever-improving awareness — adaptiveness: One actively waits for favourable conditions to form (awareness) and then exploits the potential with right timing and action (adaptiveness) to unleash beneficial consequences.
-This is the source of competitive advantage at the heart of Eastern strategy.
+In Chinese philosophy, even highly-uncertain situations are thought to unfold “according to a general pattern that can not only be anticipated, but can be manipulated to one’s advantage”.[9]
+This requires cultivating both awareness and adaptiveness to create beneficial consequences: Actively waiting[10] for favourable conditions to form (awareness); then exploiting the inherent potential in the situation with the right action and timing (adaptiveness).
+This is the source of competitive advantage at the heart of the Eastern approach to strategy.

 Intelligence

-In the Chinese philosophical tradition no two situations are considered identical as “minute fluctuations can amplify into dramatic changes”[11] — therefore there are no universal recipes to follow.
-Wise commanders therefore must continually improve their awareness of the current situation to extract the rich sources of information from it.
-Commonly recurring patterns can be detected (troops leaning on weapons is a sign of tiredness meaning they’re ripe for being attacked, while birds gathering in trees can point to unoccupied positions in enemy lines that can exploited).[12]
-Yet the wise commander is also aware of deception (the enemy making you think they’re far when they’re near, or tired when they’re rested) for:
+However, in the Chinese philosophical tradition, no two situations can be considered entirely identical as “minute fluctuations can amplify into dramatic changes”.[11]
+Therefore, there are no universal recipes to follow.
+Instead, wise commanders must continually improve their awareness of the current situation, extracting rich information from commonly recurring patterns: Troops leaning on their weapons as a sign of tiredness, suggesting they’re ripe for being attacked; birds gathering in trees pointing to unoccupied positions in enemy lines that can be exploited.[12]
+Yet, a wise commander must also be alert to deception — an enemy who makes you think they’re distant when they’re near, or too tired to fight when they’re well rested and ready for battle:

-“Intelligence is of the essence in warfare — it is what the armies depend upon in their every move”.
+“Intelligence is of the essence in warfare — it is what the armies depend upon in their every move” — The Art of War (chapter 13)

 Five Factors